-Course title & Credits Credit distribution of the course Eligibility criteria Pre- requisite of Code Lecture Tutorial Practical/ Practice the course (if any) DSC-01 PROTEINS AND ENZYMES 04 03 01 - -
+Course title & Credits Credi Credit distribution of the course Pre- requisite of

+Code Lecture the course

+Practice (if any)

+DSC-01 PROTEINS AND ENZYMES 04 03 01 - -

 The main objective of this course is to introduce basic concepts of protein structure and function, mechanism of protein folding, and methods to engineer proteins for various applications.
 Another objective is to offer detailed knowledge about enzymes, providing basic concepts of their mechanism of action, kinetics, regulation, inhibition, purification, and diverse applications.